zanerock/cloudsite/README.md

 9. Select 'Create group'.
 10. For group name, enter 'cloudsite-managers' (or whatever you prefer).
 In the 'Add users to group' section, click the checkmark by the user you just created.
 11. From the left-hand menu, select 'Permission sets'.
-12. Under 'Types', select 'Predefined permission set' and then select the radio button for 'PowerUserAccess'.
+12. Under 'Types', select 'Custom permission set' and then hit 'Next'.
+13. Expand the 'Customer Managed Policies' section and click 'Attach policies'.
+14. Where it says 'Enter policy names', enter 'CloudSiteManager' and hit next.
-13. On the 'Specify permission set details' page, the 'Permission set name' is prefilled and you can leave as is.
-Increase the 'Session duration' if you like.
+15. On the 'Specify permission set details' page, under 'Permission set name', enter 'CloudSiteManager'.
 When done, hit 'Next'.
-14. Review and click 'Create'.
+16. Review and click 'Create'.
-15. From the left-hand menu, select 'AWS accounts'.
+17. From the left-hand menu, select 'AWS accounts'.
-16. You should see your root account listed.
+18. You should see your root account listed.
 Click the checkbox next to the root account and click 'Assign users or groups'.
-17. Select the 'Cloudsite managers' group you just created (or whatever you called it).
+19. Select the 'Cloudsite managers' group you just created (or whatever you called it).
-18. On the 'Assign permission sets' page, select 'PowerUserAccess' and click 'Next'.
+20. On the 'Assign permission sets' page, select 'PowerUserAccess' and click 'Next'.
-19. Review and click 'Submit'.
+21. Review and click 'Submit'.
-20. Just to make things a little nicer, let's rename your SSO access portal page.
+22. Just to make things a little nicer, let's rename your SSO access portal page.
 On the right hand side, in the 'Settings summary' box, click 'Edit' next to 'Instance name'.
-21. Choose a (free) instance name; this could be based on your own name or your organization's.
+23. Choose a (free) instance name; this could be based on your own name or your organization's.
 We used 'liquid-labs'.
-22. You should receive an email titled something like 'Invitation to join AWS IAM Identity Center'.
+24. You should receive an email titled something like 'Invitation to join AWS IAM Identity Center'.
 Open that email and click the 'Accept invitation'.
 This will take you to AWS Identity Center and ask you to create a password for the account.

 #### Local SSO configuration and authentication